openedx/edx-platform/lms/djangoapps/grades/docs/data-model.rst

 There are two tables that work in conjunction for storing subsection grades: Subsection Grade and Visible Blocks.

+Subsection grades can also be overridden by staff/instructors.
+The most recent override for a subsection lives in the Subsection Grade Override table.
+A history of subsection gtade overrides is also saved in the Subsection Grade Override History table, for auditing purposes.

 Subsection Grade Table
 ^^^^^^^^^^^^^^^^^^^^^^